-To act, and cause household members or guests to act, in a manner which will not disturb other residents' peaceful enjoyment of their accommodations and will be conducive to maintaining the project in a decent, safe and sanitary condition
+To act, and cause household members or guests to act, in a manner which will not 13-7

 In making its decision to terminate the lease, the PHA will consider alternatives as described in Section 13-III.D and other factors as described in Sections 13-III.E and 13-III.F.
 Upon consideration of such alternatives and factors, the PHA may, on a case-by- case basis, choose not to terminate the lease.